Last updated on March 19, 2021, with the most recent 2020 market data available.

 “Indications are that people who might not travel with dive equipment are buying equipment to dive locally.
 One industry representative has also noted that the COVID conditions that have led to smaller, more personal classes have also resulted in more equipment sales.” ~Mark Young, DCB

 The big question now is about the future of the dive industry in 2021 and 2022 which we discussed, here.
-Even if you had good sales in the Summer of 2020 with people staying close to home, it is doubtful this trend will continue during the winter months.
-For local dive shops in origin locations, dive travel to exotic locations is the fuel for sales in winter.
-And that fuel will be scarce.
+Even if you had good sales in the Summer of 2020 with people staying close to home, it is doubtful such a trend would extend to the winter months.
+For local dive shops in origin locations, dive travel to exotic locations will remain the fuel for sales in Winter until we find a way to reduce this dependency.

 What is PADI saying?